 Establishing a Framework for Action

 Experience has shown that the essential medicines concept is central to a successful national medicines policy.
-The core of the concept is using an established list of essential medicines based on standard treatment guidelines, leading to a better supply of medicines that meet the priority health needs of the population, encourage rational prescribing, and lower costs., Above all, an effective NMP also depends heavily on political commitment by government and support from all stakeholders in the pharmaceutical sector.
+The core of the concept is using an established list of essential medicines based on standard treatment guidelines, leading to a better supply of medicines that meet the priority health needs of the population, encourage rational prescribing, and reduce costs.
+Above all, an effective NMP also depends heavily on political commitment from government and support from all stakeholders in the pharmaceutical sector.

 A national pharmaceutical strategic plan usually accompanies an NMP and guides the implementation of the strategies, methods, and mechanisms required to achieve the overarching objectives of the NMP.
 Often developed following a comprehensive pharmaceutical sector assessment and options analysis, these plans specify timelines, funding requirements, methods for monitoring progress, and plans for stakeholder engagement.

-SIAPS works with WHO and other partners in assisting countries to formulate comprehensive NMPs and developing or revising strategic plans that support national priorities and goals and promote good governance in the pharmaceutical sector.
-SIAPS helps stakeholders to analyze individual country contexts, identify priority issues, and develop well-informed policies and feasible strategic plans that are fit-for-purpose and locally relevant and to ensure these are supported by effective resource planning and systems for monitoring implementation.
+SIAPS worked with WHO and other partners in assisting countries to formulate comprehensive NMPs and develop or revise strategic plans that support national priorities and goals and promote good governance in the pharmaceutical sector.
+SIAPS helped stakeholders analyze individual country contexts, identify priority issues, and develop well-informed policies and feasible strategic plans that are fit-for-purpose and locally relevant and ensure that they are supported by effective resource planning and systems for monitoring implementation.

-In addition, SIAPS supports health ministries to engage with stakeholders, including civil society, in a collaborative and transparent way though consultation workshops, solicitation of feedback, and information sharing, when developing NMPs and strategic plans.
+In addition, SIAPS supported health ministries to engage with stakeholders, including civil society, in a collaborative and transparent way though consultation workshops, solicitation of feedback, and information sharing when developing NMPs and strategic plans.

-Working at the national level as well as with disease-specific control programs, SIAPS helps develop, revise, and implement policies and strategic plans.
-Recently, SIAPS supported Haiti and Namibia in developing pharmaceutical policies, collaborated with the Ministry of Health in Guinea and other partners to review the national medicines policy and implementation plan, and assisted the National Malaria Control Program in Burundi to develop its strategic plan for 2013–2017.
+At both the national level and in disease-specific control programs, SIAPS helped develop, revise, and implement policies and strategic plans.
+For example, SIAPS supported Haiti and Namibia in developing pharmaceutical policies, collaborated with the Ministry of Health in Guinea and other partners to review the national medicines policy and implementation plan, and assisted the National Malaria Control Program in Burundi to develop its strategic plan for 2013–2017.

-Using an approach that builds country capacity and promotes ownership, SIAPS supports countries in developing comprehensive national medicine policies that are aligned with current country priorities and aimed at improving the overall performance and coordination of activities throughout the pharmaceutical sector.
+By using an approach that built country capacity and promoted ownership, SIAPS supported countries in developing comprehensive national medicine policies that were aligned with current country priorities and aimed at improving the overall performance and coordination of activities throughout the pharmaceutical sector.

 Management Sciences for Health.
 2011.
 MDS-3: Managing Access to Medicines and Health Technologies.
 Sterling, Va.: Kumarian Press.